mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

    	3.6.
 Assert they are equal.

-4.Additional test case: Sort products by price -> Repeat steps 3.1. to 3.6.
+4.Additional test case: Sort products by price -> Repeat steps 3.1. to 3.6. - **done**

 ![Testcase-v2](https://github.com/user-attachments/assets/324720ad-b1ab-4ddb-aa67-00ea6e5d3060)
 This test case will be automated as is.